kurtlogan/three-reasons/PITCHME.md

    - Deterministic
    - Free from side effects

-If your function doesn't satisfy these properties you are not doing function programming
+If your function doesn't satisfy these properties you are not doing functional programming

 ---